jaschluc732/calculator/README.md

 # hello-world
-This is the initial build documentation
+This is the initial build documentation.
+Please update this after each major releae.